 It is time for a sensory wake-up call and there are spots waiting to help.
-Allow these haunting venues to scare you awake to enjoy the delights of the changing season with out top five scariest attractions in the US.
+Allow these haunting venues to scare you awake to enjoy the delights of the changing season with my top five scariest attractions in the US.

 1. Terror Behind the Walls: Eastern State Penitentiary in Philadelphia

 2. St. Louis Cemetery No. 1